mookiedog/ptwd/README.md

 To configure CMake, hit 'F1' then type 'delete', but don't hit return.
 A bunch of selections related to the topic of 'deleting' will appear in a dropdown list.
-Click the list item called 'CMake: Delete Cache and Reconfigure'.
+Click the list item called '__CMake: Delete Cache and Reconfigure__'.

+If a window pops up asking you to specify a toolkit, select 'unspecified'.
+The project will set up the toolkit by itself.

 After some amount of time, that operation should finish without errors.
 It should produce a bunch of messages in the VS Code 'output' window that looks something like this: